-v Information for Students
+Information for Students

-Self Study Problems: Suggested self-study problems for each chapter are set out below.
+Self Study Problems: Suggested self-study problems will be assigned throughout the term.
 This homework will not be collected or marked, but it is essential that you work through the problems in order to understand the material and perform well on the exams.
-Time permitting, we will take up some of these problems during the labs.
+Time permitting we will take up most of these problems during the labs.
 For your own sake, please resist the temptation to simply look at solutions without having worked through the problems yourself.